 We had a fabulous day just pootling along the coast road, dropping into the many villages en route.
 A highlight from this second day though would be the first distillery visit of this trip.
 We called at the Glenglassaugh Distillery and I have written about this in more detail On the Whisky Trail.
 The distillery is beautifully situated overlooking the sea.

 Another highlight was the village of Portnockie, where we had lunch looking over the Bow Fiddle Rock.
-This is a remarkable landmark and well worth visiting.
+This is a remarkable feature and well worth visiting.

 We were also impressed by Findochty where we walked along the coast path.
 We called by the pub and someone said that the dolphins were jumping out there.
 We did not see any, but it was beautiful anyway!